kennneth1/hugging-llm-flask-app/README.md

 ## Features

-- Provides a simple interface for interacting with the chatbot
+- Simple interface for interacting with the chatbot
-- Supports real-time conversation with the chatbot - one-off prompts, retention of prior messages is not yet implemented
-- Handles various user queries and provides relevant responses
+- Engage in one-off Q and A's with the chatbot using the API
+- Serves as a starting point to further explore the development of chatbot APIs using Flask, Python, and language models

 ## Technologies Used

 - Python
 - Flask
-- HTML
-- Hugging Face's GPT2
+- Docker
-- PyTorch (underlying gpt2)
+- GPT-2

+## Important Considerations
+Please note the following caveats regarding the current implementation:

+- Limited Conversation History: Presently, the API does not retain a conversation history or support looping.
+Each interaction is treated as a one-off prompt, without referencing previous messages.

+- Latency Concerns: Due to the nature of the underlying model and the computational requirements, there might be latency issues when receiving responses.
+We are continuously working to optimize and enhance the API's performance.

 ## Getting Started